-We at the Robert Alexander Addiction Treatment Center in Kentucky are dedicated to helping all our clients get clean and sober.
-We use a variety of addiction treatment programs to achieve this including different kinds of therapy e.g. individual, group and family therapy.
-Sometimes we recommend some of our clients to get detox or medical-assisted therapy to flush out the chemicals from their system before admitting them to our rehab.
+We, at the Robert Alexander Addiction Treatment Center in Kentucky, are dedicated to helping all our clients get clean and sober.
+We use a variety of addiction treatment programs to achieve this including different kinds of therapy e.g. individual, group, and family therapy.
+Sometimes we recommend some of our clients get detox or medical-assisted therapy to flush out the chemicals from their system before admitting them to our rehab.

 What is the 12-Step Program?